frederickl-1/Sirius_T_Bot/README.md

 - Limit IP address access of API
 - Sell function that acts based on the price of currencies held
 - Script to alert when one of the coins we hold are pumping
+- Track USDT to GBP exchange for our GBP input

 Other Thoughts
 - Can we be more refined? i.e. During a bear market, buy approx weekly but wait for a large drop.
 Could also look at buying during a bull market when there are large dips